eberteogam/CSM/README.md

     ```bash
     nvm use lts
     ```
   - At this point, Node.js, npm, pnpm should be installed.
-You can verify the installation by running the following commands in a command prompt (cmd) terminal, avoid using PowerShell for this step since running `nvm` commands are disabled in PowerShell due to a organization policy.
+You can verify the installation by running the following commands in a command prompt (cmd) terminal, avoid using PowerShell for this step since running `pnpm` commands are disabled in PowerShell due to a organization policy.
     ```bash
     node -v
     ```